Bone broth has been used as a remedy for centuries. But will it help you heal from IBS? Read on to find out.

 Some people with IBS have an impaired ability to absorb vitamins and minerals.
 The high mineral content of bone broth is an easy way to boost their mineral intake.

-For those with IBS who struggle with weight loss, bone broth has been found to improve body weight as well as bone mineral density in states of protein undernutrition.
+For those with IBS who struggle with weight loss, bone broth has been found to improve body weight as well as bone mineral density in states of protein malnutrition.

 Making bone broth is simple and is best done in a slow cooker.
-Here is an easy recipe.
-Shoutout to my mother-in-law for the recipe who makes amaaaazing soups.
+This simple recipe is from my mother-in-law who makes delicious soups.

 - 2 marrow bones (roasting them beforehand will make them more flavourful)